Cloud computing refers to the practice of using remote servers hosted on the internet to store,

 One of the primary

 concerns for businesses moving to the cloud is data security.
+Implementing the Vulnerability Management Lifecycle addresses data security concerns by systematically identifying and mitigating vulnerabilities, ensuring compliance with industry standards.
 Cloud providers address this by

 offering multiple layers of protection, ensuring that sensitive information is safe from